HistoryData

 • Elected to the American Philosophical Society in 1787

-• Served as pharmacist at the Hotel Royal des Invalides in Paris
+• Served as pharmacist at the prestigious Hotel Royal des Invalides in Paris

 Did You Know?

-• 03.A genus of lichenized fungi, Gassicurtia, was named in his honor 26 years after his death
+• 03.A genus of lichenized fungi, Gassicurtia, was named in his honor by botanist Antoine Laurent Apollinaire Fée in 1825

-• 04.He worked as a pharmacist at the Hotel Royal des Invalides, a military hospital and retirement home for war veterans
+• 04.He worked as a pharmacist at the Hotel Royal des Invalides, which served as a hospital and retirement home for war veterans

-• 05.His brother Antoine-Alexis Cadet de Vaux was also a notable pharmacist and agricultural chemist
+• 05.His brother Antoine-Alexis Cadet de Vaux also became a notable pharmacist and was involved in food safety research

 Family & Personal Life